sunitknandi/WebGCC/README.md

 Introduction
 ------------

-Welcome to my little project called WebGCC, a barebones PHP based web interface for the GNU Compiler Collections.
+Welcome to my little project called WebGCC, a barebones PHP based web interface for the GNU Compiler Collections, that lets you test C and C++ codes online.

 Features